Top US and Russian diplomats discuss arms control

 The treaty, which can be extended by another five years, envisages a comprehensive verification mechanism to check compliance, including on-site inspections of each side’s nuclear bases.

-New START is the only U.S.-Russia arms control pact still in effect.
-Arms control experts have warned that its demise could trigger a new arms race and upset strategic stability.
+New START is the only U.S.-Russia arms control pact still in effect after both Moscow and Washington withdrew from the 1987 Intermediate-range Nuclear Forces (INF) Treaty last year.

+Arms control advocates have warned that its demise could trigger a new arms race and upset strategic stability.

+Ryabkov said in an interview with the Mezhdunarodnaya Zhizn magazine that other prospective weapons announced by Putin in 2018 don’t fall under the pact’s provisions, but Russia is open for discussion on their possible inclusion as part of a wider dialogue about strategic stability.

+Those weapons include the Burevestnik nuclear-powered cruise missile and the atomic-powered and nuclear-armed Poseidon underwater drone described as capable of creating a tsunami to slam an enemy coastline.